○ 13 min read

 ♦ Paleo.
 Eat like a neanderthal, and you’ll be fit.

 ♦ Gluten-Free.
-Not eating gluten is critical for people with celiac disease, but for some reason, everyone in the United States thought gluten made them fat, and by cutting that out, they’d trim up.
+Not eating gluten is critical for people with celiac concerns, but for some reason, everyone in the United States thought gluten made them fat, and by cutting that out, they’d trim up.

 ♦ Bulletproof Diet.
 How about a cup of coffee with a stick of grass-fed butter in it?
 Yep, that was a diet people swore by.
-It does focus on healthier fats, but it still plays with the concept of fats and proteins over carbohydrates, which is nothing new.
+It does focus on healthy fats, but it still plays with the concept of fats and proteins over carbohydrates, which is nothing new.

 ♦ Raw foods diet.
 If this helps you eat more veggies and fruits, then it’s a pretty good idea.
 But while this diet was extremely popular in 2016, it’s not very trendy anymore.